Easy and delicious homemade Japanese Chicken Curry for dinner, made with prepackaged Japanese curry roux that you can find in the supermarket.

 Many anime shows feature curry in different way, shape, or form.
 Among those varieties, the most common curry dish in Japan is basically a rice dish served with lots of curry.
-For basic ingredients include beef, pork, and chicken for the meat and onions, carrots, and potatoes for vegetable.
+For basic ingredients include beef, pork, and chicken for the meat and onions, carrots, and potatoes for vegetables.

 I was really happy that the curry I made really tasted the same just like the one I tried at restaurants.
-Japanese curry is derived from Indian curry, but definitely does not resemble what you would find in an Indian restaurant.
-If you have never tasted it, the typical Japanese curry is thicker in texture and tastes sweeter and less spicy than Indian curry because Japanese curry uses flour for the thickening agent with less spices in it.
+Japanese curry is derived from Indian curry but definitely does not resemble what you would find in an Indian restaurant.
+If you have never tasted it, the typical Japanese curry is thicker in texture and tastes sweeter and less spicy than Indian curry because Japanese curry uses flour for the thickening agent with fewer spices in it.

 Tips on Making Japanese Curry